-To help you implement your server and validator, we provide the following four Scala libraries as part of the DAML SDK.
-Changes to them are explained as part of the Release notes.
+To help you implement your server and validator, we provide the following four Scala libraries as part of Daml Connect.
+Changes to them are explained as part of the Release Notes.

 Contains interfaces abstracting over the state of a participant node relevant for a Daml Ledger API server.

 These are the interfaces whose implementation is specific to a particular X ledger.
 These interfaces are optimized for ease of implementation.

-These utilities provide methods to succintly implement interfaces from
+These utilities provide methods to succinctly implement interfaces from

 participant-state.jaron top of a key-value state storage.

 See documentation in package.scala

 ledger-api-server.jar(source code for API server, source code for indexer)